silencer1127/silencer1127.github.io/index.md

 ## News

+- 2023/08: Congratulations to Thandar and Olesya for the work ["Stereo-electroencephalography guided laser ablation in neocortical epilepsy: Electrophysiological correlations and outcome"](https://doi.org/10.1111/epi.17739){:target="_blank"} published in *Epilepsia*.

 - 2023/04: Congrats to Dr. Edlow and the team for the publication of ["Measuring consciousness in the intensive care unit"](https://doi.org/10.1007/s12028-023-01706-4){:target="_blank"} in *Neurocritical Care*!

 - 2023/02: Our work ["Identification of overlapping and interacting networks reveals intrinsic spatiotemporal organization of the human brain"](https://doi.org/10.1016/j.neuroimage.2023.119944){:target="_blank"} is now published in *NeuroImage*.